mlin865/mapclientplugins.scaffoldcreator/docs/index.rst

 What makes a scaffold more than just a simple mesh is the rich collection of annotated sub-regions defined with it.
 Anatomical regions of the scaffold are defined by *groups* of elements, their faces or edges/lines, which are named and identified with terms from a controlled vocabulary (particularly `UBERON <https://www.ebi.ac.uk/ols/ontologies/uberon>`_, plus other standands).
 Fiducial marker points are similarly defined as annotated embedded material points.

-It is key to the whole anatomical mapping process that investigators digitizing their specimen images use the same anatomical terms to label contours or points for matching subregions, as shown in :numref:`fig-scaffold-data-annotation-groups`.
+It is key to the whole anatomical mapping process that investigators digitizing their specimen images use the same anatomical terms to label contours or points for matching subregions, as shown in :numref:`fig-mcpsc-scaffold-data-annotation-groups`.

-.. _fig-scaffold-data-annotation-groups:
+.. _fig-mcpsc-scaffold-data-annotation-groups:

 .. figure:: _images/scaffold-data-annotation-groups.png
    :figwidth: 80%